gran4/gran4/README.md

 ## Grant Hur | Python Developer | AI Enthusiast

 Hi there! 👋 I'm Grant Hur, a Python developer on the cutting edge of using AI to boost my own productivity.
-Right now, I'm focused on ASDRP and improving my personal website.
+Right now, I'm focused on ASDRP and improving my personal website, and some of my current work is private/internal and not open-sourced yet.

 ### 🤝 Let's connect